galactixx/hamnet/README.md

 ## HamNet (ResNet50 & DenseNet121)
-Fine-tuned ResNet50 and DenseNet121 for binary skin lesion classification on HAM10000.
+Fine-tuned ResNet50 and DenseNet121 for skin lesion classification on HAM10000.

 ### What is this?
 HamNet provides two transfer-learning models (ResNet50 and DenseNet121), fine-tuned to classify dermoscopic images into two classes on the HAM10000 dataset.